Dwarf Conifers: Canadian Hemlock

 The first conifer cultivar of our native eastern hemlock to find notoriety is Tsuga canadensis ‘Sargentii’ (Sargent’s weeping hemlock).
 It can now be seen at several arboreta in the Northeast, including: The Arnold Arboretum, Boston, MA, New York Botanical Garden, NY, Planting Fields Arboretum, Nassau County, NY, Longwood Gardens, Kennett Square, PA, and Bayard Cutting Arboretum State Park, Great River, NY.
 These specimens are over 100 years old.
 They are magnificent and well maintained.
 Other cultivars, whether of miniature, dwarf, or intermediate growth rates, offer textures and colors to the garden, which are quite different from those of pines, spruces, and firs.

 This article was originally published in the Spring 2019 issue of Conifer Quarterly.
-Join the American Conifer Society to learn more and to connect to a nationwide group of plant lovers!
+Join the American Conifer Society to access our extensive library of conifer-related articles and connect to a nationwide group of plant lovers!
+Become a member for only $40 a year and get discounts with our growing list of participating nurseries in our Nursery Discount Program.